Robur (truck)

 Robur was a marque of the Volkseigener Betrieb VEB Robur-Werke Zittau of East Germany (GDR).
 It mainly produced 3-ton trucks.
-The vehicles were produced in the town of Zittau in what now is South-East Saxony.
+The vehicles were mainly produced in the town of Zittau in what now is South-East Saxony.
 Until 1946, company produced under the marque Phänomen (English: Phenomenon), and until 1957 under the name VEB Phänomen Zittau.

 History

 In 1888, Karl Gustav Hiller founded a company for the distribution of a pom-pon machine that he had invented and would receive a patent for in 1894.
 On a trip to England he obtained an exclusive license to import and build Rover Safety Bicycles.
 He became shareholder and later owner of the Zittau machine factory "Müller & Preußger", refined the Rover bicycles and began to distribute them under the name "Phänomen-Rover" in 1894.
 In 1900 the company began to produce Phänomen motorcycles.
 At first the motorcycles were fitted with Fafnir engines, but from 1903 onwards single-cylinder four-stroke engines of Phänomen design were used.
 This change of engine necessitated a strengthening of the bike frame and a change of wheels.
-Now 26-inch wheels with 21/4-inch tires were used.
+26-inch wheels with 21/4-inch tires were now used.
 Permanent improvements led to the development of a two-cylinder engine.